Ecosystems & Global Biodiversity: Reefs

 • Snacks

-• Mask, fins, snorkel hire, lycra or wetsuit hire on reef trips
+• Mask, fins, snorkel hire, lycra or wetsuit hire on reef trips in stinger season

 • 101 Marine Animals of the Great Barrier Reef field guide for each student